opendatablend/opendatablend-py/README.md

 dataset_path = 'https://packages.opendatablend.io/v1/open-data-blend-road-safety/datapackage.json'

-# Download the date dimension in .parquet format and load it into a dataframe.
-This could be changed to 'date-csv-gz' to get the csv.gz data file or 'date-orc' to get the ORC data file.
+# Specify the resource name of the data file.
+In this example, the date data file will be requested in .parquet format.
 resoure_name = 'date-parquet'

 # Get the data and store the output object